 In the nine months since then, we’ve barely gotten anything.

-Check out this amazing presentation at Google I/O 2011 about Google Fusion Tables.
 The whole video is interesting.
 But for a journalist’s perspective on the importance of making data accessible to readers, at the 34:50 mark Simon Rogers of the Guardian’s Data Blog offers some interesting examples of how journalists can bring “data to life” with Fusion Tables, a free online tool.

 Until recently, I had no idea this DPS database existed.
 But I stumbled across it a few months earlier when I was working on this article about pursuits in San Antonio.
 SAPD keeps a database packed with details about each chase — the weather and road conditions, the pursuit speeds and durations, the injuries and fatalities.
 Since SAPD had this data, I figured other law enforcement agencies in Texas probably kept similar records.
 I asked around and sure enough, DPS was one of the agencies that collects details about pursuits.